Compare Mechanical Breakdown Insurance - The Definitive Guide

-Mechanical Breakdown Insurance can be an expensive and unnecessary add-on to car finance.
-Consumer NZ has argued that it may offer the same protection as the Consumer Guarantees Act but at a high cost.
+Mechanical Breakdown Insurance can be an expensive and unnecessary add-on to car finance, but many New Zealanders buy a policy and there are insurers who offer value.
 Our guide outlines everything you need to know to make an informed decision about whether you need MBI.

 Summary: